 The Storm After the Storm: Scam Contractors Who Prey on Those Suffering After a Natural Disaster

-WACO, Texas (Sept.
-19, 2018) – Following a natural disaster or strong storm like Hurricane Florence, there is usually a second wave of potential destruction – scam artists looking to line their pockets.
+WACO, Texas (Oct.
+4, 2022) – A natural disaster or devastating storm like Hurricane Ian in Florida is usually followed by a second wave of potential destruction – scam artists looking to line their pockets.

-“After any major weather-related incident, insurance adjusters and contractors swarm the affected area and, unfortunately, some are looking to take advantage of those in distress,” said Stephen Rispoli, L.L.M, J.D., assistant dean of student affairs and pro bono programs at Baylor Law School.
+“After any major weather-related incident, insurance adjusters and contractors swarm the affected area and, unfortunately, some are looking to take advantage of those in distress,” said Stephen Rispoli, LL.M, J.D., assistant dean of student affairs and strategic initiatives at Baylor Law School.
 As an attorney, he works with victims of insurance scams.

 Rispoli said most contractors are legitimate businesspeople helping neighbors rebuild.
 But there are the unscrupulous ones whose practices inflict financial and emotional pain on people already suffering from storm damage.